The Hidden Danger Of Step Voltage: Why Walking In A Thunderstorm Can Be Deadly

 How Step Voltage Works

-Step voltage, or ground potential difference, occurs when there is a voltage difference between two points on the ground.
-If your feet are at two different points in this electric field, they will experience a potential difference given by:
+Step voltage, also known as ground potential difference, occurs when there is a voltage difference between two points on the ground.
+If your feet are separated by even a small distance in an inhomogeneous electric field, a potential difference is created, and the current may pass through your body.

 where:

-• a and b are the distances of two points (your feet) from the lightning strike
+• a and b are the distances of your feet from the lightning strike

 Why Step Voltage is Deadly